mackdelany/NLP-stock-price-prediction/README.md

 The dataset was taken retrieved from the Kaggle competition [Daily News for Stock Market Prediction](https://www.kaggle.com/aaron7sun/stocknews/) on August 19th, 2019.

-The dataset is from two sources:
+There are two sources of data:
 - the r/worldnews Reddit - the top 25 headlines ranked by upvotes
 - Yahoo Finance